Xaviju/front-o-matic/README.md

 A generator for [Yeoman](http://yeoman.io).
 Based on *Kaleidos* front-end structure and workflow.
 Current version alpha 0.0.2
-Upadate: It's working and have a test server already!
+Update: It's working and have a test server already!

 ### Current status